 Events are inheritable members of contracts.
 When you call them, they cause the arguments to be stored in the transaction's log - a special data structure in the blockchain.
-These logs are associated with the address of the contract, are incorporated into the blockchain, and stay there as long as a block is accessible (forever as of now, but this might change with Serenity).
+These logs are associated with the address of the contract, are incorporated into the blockchain, and stay there as long as a block is accessible (forever as of the Frontier and Homestead releases, but this might change with Serenity).
 The Log and its event data is not accessible from within contracts (not even from the contract that created them).

-It is possible to request a Merkle proof for logs, so if an external entity supplies a contract with such a proof, it can check that the log actually exists inside the blockchain.
+It is possible to request a simple payment verification (SPV) for logs, so if an external entity supplies a contract with such a verification, it can check that the log actually exists inside the blockchain.
 You have to supply block headers because the contract can only see the last 256 block hashes.